-- An overall increase to the budget of £523k is proposed for 2022/23. - The most significant area of this overall change is an increase to the repairs budget of £426k.
-In recent years this budget has not been able to accommodate the level of demand for repairs with overspends being reported, so the proposed budget for next year is being set at a more realistic level. - Increases are also required for the annual pay award and increments in staffing costs (£52k), recharges from the General Fund (£49k), skip hire usage (£11k) and other small cost increases in line with current spend (£6k). - All of the increases are being partially offset by an increase in the Renewable Heat Incentive (RHI) income (£21k).
+- An overall increase to the budget of £508k is proposed for 2022/23. - The most significant area of this overall change is an increase to the repairs budget of £419k.
+In recent years this budget has not been able to accommodate the level of demand for repairs with overspends being reported, so the proposed budget for next year is being set at a more realistic level. - Increases are also required for the annual pay award and increments in staffing costs (£52k), recharges from the General Fund (£100k) and skip hire usage (£11k). - All of the increases are being partially offset by savings on grounds maintenance (£42k), an increase in the Renewable Heat Incentive (RHI) income (£30k) and other small savings (£2k)